 The primary goal of the MS in FinTech program is to provide UConn students with an innovative curriculum that will prepare them for the evolving marketplace centered on technology and business.
-The Advisory Board will help the program to maintain a curriculum that keeps pace with the market, assist in cultivating corporate relationships, and participate in experiential learning opportunities with students.
-The board will provide support and guidance to the program when developing strategic initiatives and new programming or partnership opportunities, and consists of alumni, content experts, and corporate partners.
+Consisting of alumni, content experts, and fintech industry partners, the Advisory Board helps the program to maintain a curriculum that keeps pace with the market, assists in cultivating corporate relationships, and participates in experiential learning opportunities with students.
+The board provides support and guidance to the program when developing strategic initiatives, new programming, and partnership opportunities

 Board Member Responsibilities